gkwa/foundtruth/README.rst

-Purpose: have ChatGPT teach me how to use pytest to test cli
+Purpose: learn how to use pytest to test cli with args/without args/various combinations

 To test: